lambduli/monolog/README.md

   B = s(z)
 ```

-We can go on infinitely or until the search for a single answer takes longer then couple of moments, which will be roughly around the factorial of the number 5 or 6 depending on your hardware. *Our infinity is quite small, but it's all that we got.*
+We can go on infinitely or until the search for a single answer takes longer then couple of moments, which will be roughly around the factorial of the number 5 or 6 depending on your hardware. *Our infinity is quite small, but it's all we got.*

 ___